 We have plenty more of these guides for a whole range of exchanges.
 Just seek your exchange out here.

 So, as a quick breakdown, here’s a short summary of what Koinly does:

 - Imports all your trades including purchases, sales, swaps, and rewards.

-- Shows which of your transactions are taxable and which are not (you may sometimes need to do some fiddling, but for the most part the software organises it for you).
+- Shows which of your transactions are taxable and which are not.

 - Allows you to submit a clean and accurate report to your tax office.